 - Preservation of existing artwork, such as the stained glass windows of Our Lady,

-mosaic Stations of the Cross and candle room will be balanced with new art – additional stained glass windows, a suspended crucifix, the altar, ambo and presider’s chair, etc. Outdoor spaces and walkways around the church will be beautified and made safer.
+mosaic Stations of the Cross and candle room will be balanced with new art – additional stained glass windows, a crucifix mounted on the reredos, and new altar furnishings.
+Outdoor spaces and walkways around the church will be beautified and made safer.

 Fr.
 Charles Ramirez